P ≠ RP Proof

 that – given a positive integer n and a restricted type X

-program S into w – answers correctly in polynomial time the
+program S into w – answers correctly within polynomial time the

-question “Does S return a value 1 for at least é2n+1/3ù inputs of length n?”.
+question “Does S return a value 1 for at least é2n+1/3ù inputs of length n?”
+(If

 are of length n.